 Light is used to cure an ever-increasing number of coatings, such as printing inks, varnishes, and even tooth fillings.
 However, it is not possible to create customized, homogenous polymer networks and the materials are also likely to be fragile, limiting the use of photopolymers in various applications like microelectronics, biomedicine, and 3D printing.

-, scientists presented a technique which can be used for making homogenously cross-linked, methacrylate-based, customized tough polymers, even at high resolution for 3D printing.
-Angewandte Chemie journal
+In the Angewandte Chemie journal, scientists presented a technique which can be used for making homogenously cross-linked, methacrylate-based, customized tough polymers, even at high resolution for 3D printing.

 Usually, light-curing is a radical chain polymerization.
 Light energy is used to split an initiator into radicals.
 These radicals subsequently attack the monomer, for example, the C=C double bond present in a vinyl group, which creates a new radical that turns out to be the starting point of an increasing growing polymer network by attacking more number of monomers and adhering to them.